TheRealChssAddct/chectl/README.md

   -n, --chenamespace=chenamespace                                          [default: che] Kubernetes namespace where
                                                                            Eclipse Che server is supposed to be deployed

+  -y, --yes                                                                Automatic yes to prompts; assume "yes" as
+                                                                           answer to all prompts and run
+                                                                           non-interactively

   --delete-namespace                                                       Indicates that a Eclipse Che namespace will
                                                                            be deleted as well